Altruistic suicide: Emergencies

 In contemporary Western society, this is seldom referred to as suicide, and most often referred to as an act of heroism.
 This only exists in times of emergency, and is always lauded, and is perceived as a tragic death.

-Self-sacrificial acts of heroism, such as falling on a grenade, is one example.
-Intentionally remaining on the deck of a sinking ship to leave room in the life rafts, intentionally ending one's life to preserve the resources of a group in the face of deprivation, and the like are suicidal acts of heroism.
+Self-sacrificial acts of heroism, such as falling on a grenade, are one example.
+Intentionally remaining on the deck of a sinking ship to leave room in the life rafts, intentionally ending one's life to preserve the resources of a group in the face of deprivation (such as the actions of Lawrence Oates in Antarctica in 1912), and the like are suicidal acts of heroism.
 Firefighters, law-enforcement individuals, undercover agents, sailors, and soldiers more often are at risk of opportunities for this form of unplanned self-sacrifice.
 These are all a result of tragic, life-threatening emergencies.
 It is only an emergency measure, a voluntary but unwanted end to the person's life.
 It is never a result of long-term planned action, yet may involve some short-term planning.
 Examples of this include Vince Coleman, a telegraph operator who saved hundreds of lives by sending out a warning about an imminent explosion.